Monzo co-founder Tom Blomfield moves from UK CEO role to president – TechCrunch

 With that said, it’s not all been bad news.
 Monzo recently launched business accounts, many of which are revenue generating, with both free and paid tiers.
 It also recruited Sujata Bhatia, a former American Express executive in Europe, as its new COO.

-And, hopefully, in his new role as President, Blomfield will sound a little more energised next time I call him.
+And, hopefully, in his new role as president, Blomfield will sound a little more energised next time I call him.